jnevius/superheroes/README.md

   - There's a button in the top bar toggle these views ("Filled Out & Empty, respectively).
 These buttons would be not be included in the actual product.
 - Search bar is functional, but I relied a lot on my copilot for that.
 - Did not invest much time to understand how to hook up API.
 I indexed on the design, as I looked at the available data fields from the API to build the cards.
 Created my own JSON file for data.

-## 4. Next Versions of Product

-## 5. What new things did I learn how to do?